nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 Resources you can explore to understand more about the City’s climate resilience plans are:

-- <a href="https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/"> PlaNYC and Adapt NYC: Comprehensive climate action and adaptation plans.</a>
+- <a href="https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/"> <strong>PlaNYC and Adapt NYC:</strong> Comprehensive climate action and adaptation plans.</a>

-- <a href="https://dataviz.floodnet.nyc/dashboard/projects/174/map"> FloodNet: Data will be collected from more than 500 sensors around the city to help understand and prevent flooding impacts.</a>
+- <a href="https://dataviz.floodnet.nyc/dashboard/projects/174/map"> <strong>FloodNet:</strong> Data will be collected from more than 500 sensors around the city to help understand and prevent flooding impacts.</a>

-- <a href="https://floodhelpny.org/"> FloodHelpNY: Helps to educate New Yorkers about how to protect their homes from flooding.</a>
+- <a href="https://floodhelpny.org/"> <strong>FloodHelpNY:</strong> Helps to educate New Yorkers about how to protect their homes from flooding.</a>

-- <a href="https://climate.cityofnewyork.us/initiatives/climate-strong-communities/"> Climate strong communities: conducts local workshops to ensure that community members can guide priorities and learn how to protect themselves and their families.</a>
+- <a href="https://climate.cityofnewyork.us/initiatives/climate-strong-communities/"> <strong>Climate strong communities:</strong> conducts local workshops to ensure that community members can guide priorities and learn how to protect themselves and their families.</a>

 While severe storms like Ida and Sandy won’t be the last climate disasters we face as a city, by becoming more prepared and informed, along with improvements to our infrastructure and outreach, New Yorkers can stay safe and avoid the health risks of flooding.